aurora-is-near/AIPs/AIPs/aip-8.md

 ## Abstract

-Blocks generated in Aurora network are virtual blocks compatible to Ethereum that are derived from NEAR blocks.
+Blocks generated in Aurora network are virtual blocks compatible with Ethereum that are derived from NEAR blocks.
 This API is a formal specification for a new Aurora block field: `block_hashchain`.
-Block hashchain is in the form of a hash, constructed from Aurora chain id, contract account id, block height, previous block hashchain and block transactions, and it will serve for Aurora blockchain cryptographic verification.
+Block hashchain is in the form of a hash, constructed from Aurora chain id, contract account id, block height, previous block hashchain, and block transactions, and it will serve for Aurora blockchain cryptographic verification.

 ## Motivation